The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): The AtLAST design study

-The high frequency goal for AtLAST drives not only the site selection, but also the surface accuracy, or half wavefront error, which limits the aperture efficiency at the highest attainable frequency.
-Here, a relative aperture efficiency of $\geq$50\% that of the lowest frequencies is generally considered acceptable.
+The high frequency goal for AtLAST drives not only the site selection, but also the surface accuracy {or, more precisely, the root mean square (RMS) half wavefront error (HWFE),} which limits the aperture efficiency at the highest attainable frequency.
+Here, an aperture efficiency of $\geq$50\% that of the lowest frequencies is generally considered acceptable.
 As a first approximation in this work, we use the \cite{Ruze1966} formula to estimate what surface accuracy is required to achieve a sufficiently high aperture efficiency.
-We note that our surface accuracy goal of 20~$\mu$m half wavefront error (Table~\ref{tab:design}) is comparable to that achieved by ALMA, which has been shown to be sufficient for observations up to $\approx 950$~GHz, making use of the highest frequency atmospheric windows available from Llano de Chajnantor.
+We note that our surface accuracy goal of 20~$\mu$m {RMS HWFE} (Table~\ref{tab:design}) is comparable to that achieved by the 12-meter ALMA antennas.
+This level of {surface} accuracy has been shown to be sufficient for observations up to $\approx 950$~GHz, making use of the highest frequency atmospheric windows available from Llano de Chajnantor.
 The surface accuracy goal considers the errors caused by surface deformations on small scales (2-5~m), while we note that the large scale deformations ($>5$~m) of the primary reflector will be compensated by an active surface working in a closed-loop mode with a sensor system as well as by the pointing model.
-On the Chajnantor plateau, the best observing conditions are typically available at night and early mornings \citep[e.g.][]{Cortes2020, GomezToribio2021, Morris2022}, and so we refer to 20~$\mu$m as our nighttime surface accuracy goal.
-We also set a strict requirement of 30~$\mu$m half wavefront error for daytime observations, when thermal effects are worse and both wind speed and precipitable water vapor (PWV) are generally higher.
+On the Chajnantor plateau, the best observing conditions are typically available at night and early mornings \citep[e.g.,][]{Cortes2020, GomezToribio2021, Morris2022, Morris2024}, and so we refer to 20~$\mu$m as our nighttime surface accuracy goal.
+We also set a strict requirement of 30~$\mu$m {RMS HWFE} for daytime observations, when thermal effects are worse and both wind speed and precipitable water vapor (PWV) are generally higher.